Jonatas-01/DocAdvanced/README.md

 Allow patients to rate doctors and leave feedback after consultations.

 # 5. Testing and Validation
+## 5.1.
+Testing
+Both **automated** and **manual** tests were conducted to ensure the functionality and reliability of the application.

+- **Automated Testing**: Automated tests were written using Django’s built-in unittest framework.
+These tests focused on:
+    - Models – Validating data structure, relationships, and methods
+    - Forms – Ensuring proper field validations and behavior
+    - Views – Testing access control, response codes, and redirections All test files can be found in the tests.py file located within each app.
+These tests allowed quick verification of core logic and user authorization rules.

+- **Manual Testing**: Manual testing was carried out to check:
+    - Visual consistency – Ensuring that pages display correctly across devices and screen sizes
+    - Navigation – Confirming that links, buttons, and forms work as expected
+    - User Flow – Testing real interactions, including registering, logging in, booking appointments, and editing profiles Manual tests were run in two environments, locally by running python manage.py runserver and on Heroku after deploying the live version of the site

+All tests were **completed successfully**, and any bugs discovered during testing were **identified and fixed**.

+## 5.2.
+Validation

 # 6. Deployment
 ## 6.1 Heroky Deployment